FAQ - Frequently asked questions

 - Android: “Conversations” (for a small donation from the Google Play Store or for free via the F-Droid Open Source App Store)

 - Windows: Gajim

-As an alternative you can use the trashserver.net Webclient on all platforms that provide a web browser: XMPP Webchat
+As an alternative you can use the trashserver.net Webclient on all platforms: XMPP Webchat

 “Which Clients do support OMEMO End-to-End Encryption?”

 An overview of the status of the OMEMO implementation in various XMPP clients can be found here: https://omemo.top/